abhi310395/upright-privacy/index.md

 ## Weather and location

 When you record a standing test, Upright can optionally capture the local weather (temperature and humidity) as context.
-To do this, the app requests your approximate location once, uses it immediately to fetch weather data, and discards it — your location is never stored, logged, or transmitted to our servers.
+To do this, the app requests your approximate location once, uses it immediately to fetch weather data from Open-Meteo, a weather service that receives only coarse coordinates and returns weather values, and discards it — your location is never stored, logged, or transmitted to our servers.
 Only the resulting weather values (for example, "31°C, 78% humidity") are saved with your test.
 You can decline the location permission and the app works fully without it.

 ## Data deletion